instructlab/instructlab/docs/gpu-acceleration.md

 ## Training

 `lab train` has experimental support for GPU acceleration on Linux.
 It requires a PyTorch build for your GPU.
 Follow the previous instruction how to install and configure PyTorch for your GPU.
 You also need a recent GPU with sufficient memory.
+Training requires about 17 GiB of GPU memory.
+NVidia CUDA is able to use host memory if GPU memory is not sufficient, but that comes with a performance penantly.
+AMD ROCm requires all data in GPU memory.

-Training requires about 17 GiB of video RAM.
-It has been successfully tested on
+It has been successfully tested on:

 - NVidia GeForce RTX 3090 (24 GiB), Fedora 39, PyTorch 2.2.1 CUDA 12.1
 - Radeon RX 7900 XT (20 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7
 - Radeon RX 7900 XTX (24 GiB), Fedora 39, PyTorch 2.2.1+rocm5.7

+Incompatible devices

+- NVidia cards with Turing architecture (GeForce RTX 20 series) or older.
+They lack support for bfloat16 and fp16.

 **Note:** PyTorch implements AMD ROCm support on top of its `torch.cuda` API and treats AMD GPUs as CUDA devices.
 In a ROCm build of PyTorch, `cuda:0` is actually the first ROCm device.

+**Note:** Training does not use a local lab server.
+You can stop `lab serve` to free up GPU memory.

 ```shell
 lab train --device cuda